ravivyas84/atypicalpm/src/content/docs/meta/why.md

 > You can't learn Product manager from courses

 Have you every come across a course for becoming a CEO or COO?
-I havent.
+I haven't.
 Both being a CEO and being a PM have a lot in common, starting with the lack of structure.

 As an extension, most product managers learn from books which don't talk about Product Management.

-I ([who?](../about/me)) got into product managment, by doing Product Management before i got the job title of a Product Manager, and to be frank, after more than a decade of being a product Manager, I can articulate a global definition of Product Management
+I ([who?](../about/me)) got into product management, by doing Product Management before i got the job title of a Product Manager, and to be frank, after more than a decade of being a product Manager, I can articulate a global definition of Product Management

 ## What is Product management?